 The goal of pain management is to decrease pain to a level that’s tolerable for you.
 Everyone experiences pain differently.
 Treatment for pain tries to give the most pain control with the least amount of therapy (to limit side effects).

 Pain is not the same for everyone.
-People who have similar treatment can react differently, with some feeling more pain than others.
+People who have similar treatments can react differently, with some feeling more pain than others.

 You should never think pain is simply a part of your treatment and that you should be strong and endure it.

 Waiting until pain is severe before seeking relief can make it harder to control and may require more medication.
 So, it’s important to talk with your provider about any pain you have.

 You will have some pain after breast surgery (lumpectomy, mastectomy or breast reconstruction).